 4. Convey a sense of scale by photographing people next to large buildings.

-5. Create more unique photos by shooting from different angles.
+5. Shoot more creative street photography by composing from different angles.
 Look up to see what’s above you (buildings, bridges, trees, etc.) and look down to shoot reflections in puddles or capture a bird’s eye view from a high balcony or stairwell.

 6. Photograph small details from close up, such as interesting textures, water droplets, etc.